August 30, 2016 by bradcharlesbeals

 I’ll be honest here.
 I don’t know what it is exactly that makes this passage work so well.
 I can only point out the things I see and then wonder at their overall effect.

 So that’s what I see.
 A long transition.
 A lot of tension.
+A climax and resolution.
 And I’m sure more than that lies beyond my ability to see it.

 I have a love/hate relationship with McCarthy.
 Depending on my outlook, reading him can make me want to drop everything and start writing another book right now.
 But on a different day, a cloudy one maybe, it humbles me and makes me sigh and say “what’s the point?”